Gauri-1311/amazon-performance-dashboard-excel/README.md

 # amazon-performance-dashboard-excel
-nalyzed Amazon sales data and built an interactive dashboard using Microsoft Excel with Power Query and pivot charts.
+analyzed Amazon sales data and built an interactive dashboard using Microsoft Excel with Power Query and pivot charts.